RedCardRef/MusicRecSys/README.md

 python script.py
 ```

-or you can directly execute 'Run Recommender.bat' if you are on Windows.

 This module contains both the Popularity Method and Collaborative Filtering Method.
 This module is used when the user listening history is already present in the dataset.